VISION-SJTU/PVMamba/README.md

 ## Citation

-If you find it useful, please consider to cite the paper, thanks!
+If you find this paper useful, please consider citing it.
+Thanks!

 ```